12 Prefect Taper Fade for Straight Hair for Men 2025

 • Use the Right Products: Straight hair often benefits from products that add volume and texture.
 A lightweight mousse or styling cream can help give your hair more body without weighing it down.
 If you prefer a slicker look, a pomade or gel can provide the hold you need.

 • Blow-Dry for Volume: To add volume to your straight hair, use a blow dryer with a round brush.
-This technique can help lift the roots and create a fuller appearance, especially if you’re styling a pompadour or quiff.
+This technique can help lift the roots and create a fuller appearance, especially if you’re styling a pompadour or quiff with blad taper fade.

 • Regular Trims: To maintain the clean lines of your taper fade, visit your barber every 3 to 4 weeks for a trim.
 This will help keep the fade sharp and prevent the sides and back from becoming overgrown.